Cosmological Perturbation Theory With Background Anisotropic Curvature: The calculation of polar correlations

-Iff we work in the preferred frame, then a particularly convenient choice is $d\Omega=-d\alpha d\chi$ where $\chi$ is an angular coordinate in the tangent plane at s some point in the co-moving 2 surface.
+where recall that here $k$ and $p$ are labels on the harmonic functions ${\mathcal E}^{k}_{p}$ and $\sum_{k,w}$ and $\sum_{k}$ denote the appropriate sums/integrals over labels $k$ and $w$.
+If we work in the preferred frame, then a particularly convenient choice is $d\Omega=-d\alpha d\chi$ where $\chi$ is an angular coordinate in the tangent plane at s some point in the co-moving 2 surface.

 We now consider the integral over $\chi$.
-The integrand will contain terms $e^{-im\chi}$ from the spherical harmonic $Y^{*l}_{m}$ as well as terms $C^{ab..M}=W^{ab..M}_{\phantom{ab..M}cd..M}\hat{p}^{cd..M}$ contained within the mode functions ${\cal B}_{NA}$.
+The integrand will contain terms $e^{-im\chi}$ from the spherical harmonic $Y^{*l}_{m}$ as well as terms $C^{ab..M}=W^{ab..M}_{\phantom{ab..M}cd..M}\hat{p}^{cd..M}$ contained within the mode functions ${\mathcal B}_{NA}$.
 It will be helpful to express $e^{im\chi}$ in terms of tensors formed from $\hat{p}^{c}$.
 We choose a local orthonormal basis $(\textbf{e}_{1},\textbf{e}_{2})$ in the co-moving 2-surface, such that

 therefore we have that

 We claim that without loss of generality we can choose the coordinate $\chi$ such that

 and so for a quantity $e^{-im\chi}$ we have: